Wilson1510/leetcode-solutions/README.md

 # leetcode-solutions
 🐍 My personal journey through LeetCode, solving problems with Python.
 A practice log for data structures and algorithms.

+Welcome to my repository!
+This is a personal collection of my solutions to LeetCode problems, written in **Python 3**.
+The main purpose of this repository is to document my learning process, track my progress, and solidify my understanding of data structures and algorithms.

+I use this repository as a portfolio to showcase my problem-solving skills.
+Feel free to browse, but I highly encourage you to try solving the problems on your own before looking at the solutions here!

+---

+## 🛠️ Tech Stack

+* **Language:** Python 3
+* **Tools:** VSCode

+---

+## 📁 Repository Structure

+All solutions are organized into folders based on their difficulty level for easy navigation.

+### Folder Structure
+The problems are categorized into `Easy`, `Medium`, and `Hard` directories as shown below: